Trust Through

 Accountability.

-You will substantiate your sustainability claims with accurate, and regularly evaluated empirical evidence.
+You will substantiate your claims with accurate, and regularly evaluated empirical evidence.
 You’ll commit to sharing facts, figures and statements that can be checked.

 3.